 'SUSSEX' by Thomas Moule c.1840s

-A very decorative and detailed 19th century Thomas Moule map of Sussex -- with vignette views of Brighton, Chichester Cathedral & Arundel Castle -- which was published in Barclay's Complete & Universal English Dictionary (London: G. Virtue, 1840s).
+A very decorative and detailed 19th century map of Sussex -- with vignette views of Brighton, Chichester Cathedral & Arundel Castle -- which was which was engraved by William Schmollinger and published in Thomas Moule's English Counties Delineated (London: G. Virtue, 1836 -1837).

 The Moule county maps were unusual for the period in that they were highly decorative.
 The scientific rationality of the late 18th & early 19th century had seen a move away from the flamboyance of earlier map making, emphasizing instead, a greater desire for accuracy and detail.
 Thomas Moule, like many of his contemporaries however, was drawn to a more simplistic, pre-industrial age.
 This was clearly reflected in his maps with their neo-Gothic borders, heraldic shields and views of ancient building; ironically, the Moule maps issued later in the 1840s were amongst the first to show the newly constructed railways.